roylez/wingman/README.md

 ## Environment Variables

 ```
 MATTERMOST_TOKEN:         # Profile -> Security -> Personal Access Token
 MATTERMOST_API_URL:       # Custom API endpoint
 WINGMAN_HIGHLIHGHTS:      # only messages matching highlights are forwarded, regex allowed.
 WINGMAN_WEBHOOK:          # optional, if messages are to be sent to a webhook address
 WINGMAN_DEBUG:            # optional set to 1 for debugging
+WINGMAN_TELEGRAM_TOKEN:   # optional, only if telegram bot is used
+WINGMAN_TELEGRAM_CHAT_ID: # optional, only if telegram bot is used
+WINGMAN_ENABLE_AT:        # optional, cron expression
+WINGMAN_DISABLE_AT:       # optional, cron expression
 ```